ashraj25mei10035-byte/Digital-Literacy-Project/README.md

 # Digital-Literacy-Project
-Student Details Field Details Name Anushka Shukla Branch B.Tech CSE (Health Informatics) Year First Year Course CSE0001 – Digital Literacy Project Overview This portfolio was created as part of the Digital Literacy course.
+Student Details Field Details Name Ashraj Garg Branch Integrated M.Tech CSE ( Cyber Security )  Year First Year Course CSE0001 – Digital Literacy Project Overview This portfolio was created as part of the Digital Literacy course.
 The purpose of this project is to demonstrate essential digital skills required for students, including:

 Creating professional online profiles